 5. Go paragliding and enjoy breathtaking views of the Himalayas

 We were not born with wings but the desire to fly never really left our conscious.
 It made us reach out for a substitute and we fondly called it a paraglider.
-Paragliding being another popular tourist attraction in Gangtok has become immensely popular given that it boasts of breathtaking views of the Himalayas and the vivid nature in its backdrop.
+Paragliding being one of the adventurous things to do in Gangtok has become immensely popular given that it boasts of breathtaking views of the Himalayas and the vivid nature in its backdrop.

 To go paragliding in Gangtok you really don’t need to be a pro.
 There are plenty of operators, and all of them offer complete safety.
 A certified pilot accompanies all enthusiasts, thus taking care of the entire flight and its navigation.